jierasmus27/data_clean/CODEBOOK.md

  - 2.4.
 Subset all data (from 2.3) to only get values of mean and std columns (from 2.2)

 3. Read the activities from the activities file
  - 3.1.
 Create a table of the y-files and activities to merge with all data from step 2.4
  - 3.2.
+Set the activity labels on the data from 3.1 in an "Activity" column

+4. Clean up the column names by calling function rename_columns
+ - 4.1.
+Remove any of the following ("()", "-")
+ - 4.2.
+Replace: mean with Mean, std with Std, BodyBody with Body
+ - 4.3.
+Replace names starting with f with frequency, or t with time

+5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+  - 5.1.
+Merge the subject data from train and test
+  - 5.2.
+Bind the column of subject data to the clean data from step 4.3
+  - 5.3.
+Name the new column "Subject"
+  - 5.4.
+Summarize the data by grouping the data set from 5.3 by Subject and Activity and apply the mean to the fields affected.